ankitgupta103/watchmen/netrajaal/test/micropySX1262/netrjaal_clone_305033f/SX1262_INTEGRATION_CHANGES.md

 - **Sequential ACK-based transmission**: Each chunk waits for ACK before sending next
 - **Begin packet**: Sends "B" packet with image metadata, waits for ACK
 - **Sequential chunk transmission**: Sends chunks one by one, waiting for ACK after each
-- **End packet**: Sends "E" packet to get missing chunks list from receiver
+- **End packet retry logic**: Retries end packet send if it fails, with 0.05s delay between retries
+- **Missing chunk list parsing**: Parses missing chunks from ACK response for "E" packets
+- **Completion marker**: Handles "-1" marker in missing chunks list indicating all chunks received
-- **Retransmission logic**: Only retransmits chunks in the missing list
+- **Retransmission logic**: Only retransmits chunks in the missing list, with retry success tracking
-- **Total transmission time tracking**: Logs total time from start to completion
+- **Total transmission time tracking**: Logs total time from start to completion on all paths
 - **Increased retries**: `max_end_retries = 15` and `retry_count=5` for chunks
-- **Proper error handling**: Logs total time on all failure paths
+- **Proper error handling**: Logs total time on all failure paths, validates chunk indices

 **Location:** Lines 749-871